 Most disclosure laws list the disclosure of fees and other payments that have to be made in accordance with the agreement as separate disclosure items (with the exception of Indonesia).
 Nevertheless, all disclosure countries require the franchisor to disclose the amount of initial fees and ongoing fees that are payable to the franchisor.
 Japan and Taiwan also explicitly require the franchisor to specify under which circumstances the initial fee is repayable to the franchisee.
 When it comes to giving details about the initial investment the franchisee will have to make, not all countries require the franchisor to do so.
 Unlike the United States under the UFDD, no other country requires the franchisor to disclose during which period the franchisee's initial investment will be amortised, not even Canada (where it is optional to do so), whose legislation most resembles the US franchise-specific legislation.
 The disclosure laws of Indonesia, Japan and Taiwan do not even require the disclosure of the initial investment.

-With the exception of the United States, Canadian and Japanese franchise legislation, no other disclosure legislation mentions earning claims.
-In Canada and Japan it is optional for the franchisor to make such claims in the disclosure document.
-The only condition is that if earning claims are made, they have to have a reasonable basis.
-Franchisors in Canada are also required to include the material assumptions underlying the preparation and presentation of the earnings claim and they have to indicate the place where the prospective franchisee would be able to inspect substantiating documents.
+With the exception of the United States, Canadian and Japanese franchise legislation, no other disclosure legislation mentions earnings claims.
+In Canada and Japan, it is optional for the franchisor to make such claims in the disclosure document.
+The only condition is that if earnings claims are made, they have to have a reasonable basis.
+Franchisors in Canada are also required to include the material assumptions underlying the preparation and presentation of the earnings claims and they have to indicate the place where the prospective franchisee would be able to inspect substantiating documents.